Skip to content

 Add the following import statement to start using all classes and methods.

-import ConnectyCube from 'react-native-connectycube';
+import ConnectyCube from 'connectycube';

 *this is not needed for Plain HTML